 Using a rotary cutter, carefully cut down the diagonal pencil line.

-Press the seams open on each block.
+Press the seams to one side on each block.

 Repeat the last 6 steps with the second triangle/heart.